 In November 2009, the United Nations General Assembly declared 18 July as “Nelson Mandela Day” for Nelson Mandela’s anti-apartheid struggle for human rights.
 More than 250 honors and awards have been presented to Mandela by different countries and institutions of the world.

 In 1993, he was jointly awarded the Nobel Peace Prize with former South African President F.W de Clarke.
 In the year 1990, the Government of India honored him with the country’s highest honor ‘Bharat Ratna’.
-He was also awarded the US Presidential Medal of Freedom, the Soviet Order of Lenin, Gandhi Peace Prize, etc.
+He was also awarded the US Presidential Medal of Freedom, the Soviet Order of Lenin, the Gandhi Peace Prize, etc.

 Nelson Mandela – Charismatic Personality